microsoft/LightGBM/docs/Parameters.rst

    -  used for the categorical features

    -  limit number of split points considered for categorical features.
-See `the documentation on how LightGBM finds optimal splits for categorical features <./Features.rst#optimal-split-for-categorical-features>`_ for more details.
+See `the documentation on how LightGBM finds optimal splits for categorical features <./Features.rst#optimal-split-for-categorical-features>`_ for more details

    -  can be used to speed up training